Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 Currency Risk

 The most direct way to protect clients from FX risk is to lend to them in local currency to the greatest extent possible.
-Protecting your institution against FX risk is also essential to safeguarding clients.
-If you do borrow funds in hard currency, you should develop a strategy that closely monitors and assesses your FX exposure, supplemented by practices designed to help shield your institution from FX risk that don’t involve the client.83
+Protecting the provider against FX risk is also essential to safeguarding clients.
+If the provider borrows funds in hard currency, it develop closely monitor and assesses the FX exposure, supplemented by currency hedging without involving clients.
+The key ratio to monitor is the Foreign Exchange Risk (FER) Ratio, which calculates exposure to currency fluctuations using assets and liabilities, according to the following formula:

 (Total Hard-currency Assets – Total Hard-currency Liabilities) / Total Net Assets

-If you do choose to pass the FX risk on to clients by lending in hard currency, you have an obligation to inform clients of the risk using cost scenarios that help them understand how much more they will pay if the local currency is devalued.
+If the provider passes the FX risk on to clients by lending in hard currency, it must inform clients of the risk using cost scenarios that help them understand how much more they will pay if the local currency is devalued.
+Friendship Bridge in Guatemala offers an example of how to manage FX risk responsibly while minimizing risks to clients.

 Social Risks

+Some types of client businesses (such as the production and sale of alcohol, the operation of nightclubs, etc.) carry high social risks for the community.
+Lending to these types of businesses requires additional due diligence to mitigate risk to the clients and their community.
 Social risks include child labor, forced labor, gender-based violence, etc. Depending on the provider’s portfolio breakdown by sector, social (and environmental risks) can be checked from IFC E&S risks by Industry sector.

 Voluntary Insurance